If adopted, instructors can Email User Services (email@example.com) for more information on Power Points, Q&A and Activities.

 Describe strategies for pricing and obtaining payment for value-added pharmacist services.

 Amber Smith, the pharmacist-owner of Care-Rite Pharmacy, is interested in expanding her services.
 She has owned this pharmacy for several years and has built up an excellent reputation among her patients, with physicians, and the local community as her practice is recognized as patient friendly and service oriented.
 She would like to be able to leverage this by establishing a valued-added patient care service to help improve her patient’s health and well-being while simultaneously adding to her pharmacy’s bottom line as third-party prescription reimbursements continue to decline.
 Her pharmacy is located in a city with a population of approximately 100,000 people and she has not implemented any specific patient care service in the past.
 She has two full-time pharmacists and two part-time pharmacists who have been working at the pharmacy for a number of years (range 5–15 years).
 Recently, they completed a strategic plan, a strengths, weaknesses, opportunities, and threats (SWOT) analysis, and a survey of their patients.
 The results of the patient survey identified their key target market as women 50 years of age and older.
-Initially, they had wanted to implement ...
+Initially, they had ...